open-portfolio/FINporter/README.md

 Available both as a `finport` command line executable and as a Swift library to be incorporated in other apps.

-Used by investing apps like [FlowAllocator](https://flowallocator.app), a new rebalancing tool for macOS.
+Used by investing apps like [FlowAllocator](https://flowallocator.app/FlowAllocator/index.html) and [FlowWorth](https://flowallocator.app/FlowWorth/index.html).

 ## Disclaimer